-It’s a mark of the maturity of electric car technology that there is now a very fast-growing market for what we might call premium-branded luxury EVs.
+It’s a mark of the maturity of electric car technology that there is now a very fast-growing market for premium-branded luxury EVs.
 It was a segment created a decade ago by Tesla, but plenty of manufacturers are now desperate to be seen to be at the very forefront of it and competition is growing fierce.

-Some of them are offering a luxury angle, others a performance bias, some the capability and convenience of a SUV bodystyle – and some a combination of all of those things.
+Some of those manufacturers are offering a luxury angle, others more of a performance bias, some the capability and convenience of a SUV bodystyle – and some a combination of all of those things.
 Some cars charting here are big, others not so big.
 And while some come from established automotive industry powers, others are from newer and more ‘disruptive’ outfits you might not have heard of.

 If you’re looking for the some of the longest-legged and most usable electric cars in the world, this chart is where you’ll find them.
-This is where Teslas do battle with Mercedes EQs, BMW i cars, Audi eTrons, even new-groove Fords and Polestars.
+This is where Teslas do battle with Mercedes EQs, BMW i cars, Audi E-trons, and even new-groove Porsches.
 If you've got a bigger budget to spend on an electrically powered family car to use and rely on for any kind of trip, then, with claimed ranges of up to 400 miles and beyond, these are your main contenders.

 Best Luxury Electric Cars 2021